-According to section 534 of the Municipal Government Act, the Municipality is required to notify owners of land abutting a public work or structure that they may be entitled to compensation from the Municipality within one year after the construction is completed.
+According to section 534 of the Municipal Government Act, the municipality must notify owners of land that abuts land on which a public work or structure is situated that they may be entitled to compensation from the municipality within one year after the construction is completed.

-If the owner and the Municipality are not able to agree on the amount of compensation for injurious affection, they may agree to have the amount determined by binding arbitration.
-If they do not agree to binding arbitration, the Board must determine the compensation for injurious affection.
+If the owner and the municipality do not agree on the amount of compensation for injurious affection, they may agree to have the amount determined by binding arbitration.
+If they do not agree to binding arbitration, the Tribunal must determine the compensation for injurious affection.

-Except in exceptional circumstances, the Board will not award solicitor-client costs for costs incurred in a section 534 application.
+Except in exceptional circumstances, the Tribunal will not award solicitor-client costs for costs incurred in a section 534 application.

-Once an owner of land has received a notice that construction has been completed, the owner has 60 days to file a claim with the Municipality.
+Once an owner of land receives a notice from the municipality that construction is complete, the owner has 60 days to file a claim with the municipality.

 The claim must include: